kevinch/kevinchevallierme/README.md

 # kevinchevallier.me

-My personal website with Vite and NextJS hosted at Vercel.
+My personal website with NextJS, hosted at Vercel.